 The first step is to identify - for example by size, ethnicity of ownership, or other relevant factors - the firms you currently have contracts with, and the firms you have recently invited to tender.
-This should give you some idea of how your procurement processes affect different types of businesses, including small firms and ethnic minority businesses (see the glossary).
+This should give you some idea of how your procurement processes affect different types of businesses, including small businesses and ethnic minority businesses (see the glossary).

 You should know the size of firms from their replies to your pre-qualification questionnaire (see chapter 7).
-A number of local authorities have begun to monitor the ethnicity of owners of UK firms that apply to go on their approved lists.
-As the example on page 77 indicates, you should always make it clear that you will not use this information to select tenderers, or for any purpose other than evaluating and improving your own equal opportunities policy.
+A number of public authorities have begun to monitor the ethnicity of owners of UK firms that apply to go on their approved lists.
+As the example on page 69 indicates, you should always make it clear that you will not use this information to select tenderers, or for any purpose other than evaluating and improving your own equal opportunities policy.
 You may also want to advise suppliers that best practice under data protection legislation would involve their asking the owners of their firms to indicate their ethnicity, before passing this information on to you.

-Example - extract from a form sent to UK firms applying to be included on a local authority's approved list

-Your answer to the following question will not affect your chances of being approved; we are asking for this information solely to help us develop our equal opportunities policy.
-We will use the information in your replies for statistical purposes only, and will not disclose it otherwise without your consent.

-The Commission for Racial Equality defines an ethnic minority business as 'a business 51% or more of which is owned by members of one or more ethnic minority groups, or, if there are few owners, where at least 50% of the owners are members of one or more ethnic minority groups'.
-For this purpose, ethnic minority means ethnic groups other than 'white British'.

-A. Is your enterprise an ethnic minority business according to the above definition?

-(Please tick the relevant box)

-Yes 🗋 Yes □No

-No 🗋 Yes □No

-Not known - publicly quoted company 🗋 Yes □No

-Not prepared to divulge 🖵 Yes □No

-B. Please tick the appropriate boxes to indicate the ethnic group(s) that best describe the owners or managers of your firm.

-(Please see appendix 2 for the ethnic monitoring categories that could be listed.)
+Ex ample tract from a form sent to UK firms applying to be incluthority's approved list uded on a p ublic ap op ur answer to the following question will not affect your charproved; we are asking for this information solely to help us opertunities policy.
+We will use the information in your replier rposes only, and will not disclose it otherwise without your contents. develop our e qual bu mi are e Commission for Racial Equality defines an ethnic minority lasiness 51% or more of which is owned by members of one on nority groups, or, if there are few owners, where at least 50° emembers of one or more ethnic minority groups'.
+For this property means ethnic groups other than 'white British'. r more ethnic % of the own ers A. Is your enterprise an ethnic minority business according to definition? the above (Please tick the relevant box) Yes Yes □No No Yes □No Not known - publicly quoted company Yes □No Not prepared to divulge ☐ Yes □No В. Please tick the appropriate boxes to indicate the ethnic group(s) that best describe the owners or managers of your firm. ease see appendix 2 for the ethnic monitoring categories that is type of form) at could be us sed in